 Things to Do in Salinas

-- Go bar-hopping at night (although I didn’t see as many bars open here as I do in the touristy areas of Quito, I’ve been told that there are dozens, all vying for your affections in true Ecuador fashion.)
+- Go bar-hopping at night.
+Although I didn’t see as many bars open here as I do in the touristy areas of Quito, I’ve been told that there are dozens, all vying for your affections in true Ecuadorian fashion.

-- Soak in the view from the Chocolatera (A beautiful lookout, just a bit of a walk or short taxi ride from the beach; it is the farthest western point on mainland Ecuador.)
+- Soak in the view from the Chocolatera.
+A beautiful lookout, just a bit of a walk or short taxi ride from the beach; it is the farthest western point on mainland Ecuador.
+No chocolate involved, unfortunately.

 Practical Information & Where to Eat